nestjs/awesome-nestjs/README.md

 - [iola](https://github.com/pvarentsov/iola) - Socket client with Rest API.
 - [Amplication](https://github.com/amplication/amplication) - Amplication is an open-source low-code devtool that auto-generates backend apps built with TypeScript and Node.js, and a client built with React.
 - [Necord/Toolkit](https://github.com/necordjs/toolkit) - Toolkit is an open-source bot for searching and sending documentation, built with Necord.
+- [Undb](https://github.com/undb-xyz/undb) - Undb is a no-code database based on Svelte-kit and SQLite.

 ## Components & Libraries